After Kunduz rout, Afghan army and police blame each other

 U.S. President Barack Obama has pinned his hopes of a complete withdrawal of American troops from Afghanistan on training and equipping local forces to contain a growing insurgency by Taliban militants fighting to return to power.

-From a peak of about 130,000, the NATO force dominated by U.S. troops is now less than a tenth of that size, focusing mainly on training and assisting Afghan forces.
+From a peak of about 130,000, the NATO force dominated by U.S. troops is now less than a tenth of that size, focussing mainly on training and assisting Afghan forces.

 The United States has spent around $65 billion in preparing the fledgling Afghan security forces of some 350,000 personnel for when it leaves.